emailverifyapicom/docs-rtapi/docs/features.rst

 Unrivalled Integration
 ----------------------
-REStful endpoints integrate with pretty much anything these days. emailverifyapi.com not only supports server to server integration over REST but server to client integration with full support for Cross Origin Resource Scripting (CORS).
-CORS is available in most modern web browsers and allows rich, client side development using only HTML and JavaScript (jQuery or AngularJS recommended).
+:term:`RESTful` endpoints integrate with pretty much anything these days. `emailverifyapi.com`_ not only supports server to server integration over REST but server to client integration with full support for :term:`CORS`. :term:`CORS` is available in most modern web browsers and allows rich, client side development using only HTML and JavaScript (jQuery or AngularJS recommended).

-See `integration examples`_ for tested integration examples using a wide range of languages including PHP, Java, .NET, jQuery and AngularJS).
+See :doc:`integration` for tested integration examples using a wide range of languages including PHP, Java, .NET, jQuery and AngularJS).

 Spam Trap Detection
 -------------------
-After many years R&D, we have developed various “secret sauces” that can effectively detect and eliminate spam traps from several well known block lists.
+After many years R&D, `emailverifyapi.com`_ has developed various \"secret sauces\" that can effectively detect and eliminate spam traps from several well known :term:`Block List`.

 Disposable Email Address Detection
 ----------------------------------
-Detect and eliminate DEAs.
+Detect and eliminate :term:`DEA`.

 Unrivalled Performance
 ----------------------
 Strategic data centers in North America and Europe, aggressive caching and cloud based auto-scaling deliver outstanding performance.
 Typical queries are answered between 0.2 to 1.5 seconds.

+.. note:: See :doc:`technical-spec`

 API Based Email Verification
 ----------------------------
-Every plan includes authentication systems based on domain Access Control Lists (ACL) and key based access.
+Every plan includes authentication systems based on :term:`ACL` and :term:`License Key` based access.

-Domain based ACL authentication is typically used for client script integrations (e.g. jQuery or AngularJS).
+Domain based :term:`ACL` authentication is typically used for client script integrations (e.g. jQuery or AngularJS).
 Domain licenses are tied into a single domain (e.g. www.mydomain.com).

-Key based authentication is typically used for server to server integrations.
+:term:`License Key` based authentication is typically used for server to server integrations.

 Error Correction
 ----------------
 No more \"fat finger\" syndrome!
-Our API has an optional feature to remove certain invalid characters such as spaces, slashes etc.
+Our :term:`API` has an optional feature to remove certain invalid characters such as spaces, slashes etc.

 Common Typo Handling
 --------------------
-`emailverifyapi`_ also searches for common typos and suggest alternatives.
-E.g. jim99@hotmail.cm is more likely to be jim99@hotmail.com so we’ll validate what the user has entered, but provide you with the more likely alternative suggestion too.
+`emailverifyapi.com`_ also searches for common typos and suggest alternatives.
+E.g. jim99@hotmail.cm is more likely to be jim99@hotmail.com so `emailverifyapi.com`_ will validate what the user has entered, but provide you with the more likely alternative suggestion too.

 On Screen Reporting
 -------------------
 Every account comes with a secure online portal for customers to view their current and historic usage via simple, user friendly donut charts.

 Thoughtful Versioning
 ---------------------
 Endpoints are \"versioned\".
-This means that emailverifyapi.com can continue to release new functionality without \"breaking\" existing clients committed to integrating with our systems on legacy endpoints.
+This means that `emailverifyapi.com`_ can continue to release new functionality without \"breaking\" existing clients committed to integrating with our systems on legacy endpoints.

 What is does
 ------------
-`emailverifyapi`_ is used to check email addresses in real-time.
+`emailverifyapi.com`_ is used to check email addresses in real-time.
 Not only are syntax and domain checked, but that the user mailbox is available too.
 This is the only way to know for sure if an email address is valid.

 Additionally identified as part of the email verification process is extra information including:

-* `Disposable Email Addresses`_.
+* :term:`DEA`.
-* `Spam Traps`_.
+* :term:`Spam Trap`.

 How it works
 ------------
 Email addresses are verified using various filters and processes.
 As a high level overview, an email address submitted for verification goes thorough the following filters:

 +---------------+---------------------+---------------------------------+---------------------------------------------------------------------+
 | Filter Name	| Example Pass        | Example Fail                    | Why it Failed                                                       |